 Muted energy or excitement levels about your favorite activities

-Anyone experiencing a combination of these symptoms for 14 days or more, especially if those symptoms are compounded with thoughts of suicide, should get the help they need immediately.
-Don’t be afraid to speak with your healthcare provider about mood disorders, to get the help that you know you need.
+Anyone experiencing a combination of these symptoms for 14 days or more, especially if those symptoms are compounded with thoughts of suicide, should seek help immediately.
+Don’t be afraid to speak with your healthcare provider about mood disorders, to get the help that you know you need, or to simply learn more about the ways in which the disorder may be affecting you.

 How can I treat my mood disorder?

-Mood disorders cannot be cured, but many individuals have found personal freedom through effective treatment modalities.
+While they cannot be cured, many individuals have found personal freedom through effective mood disorder treatment modalities.
 Successful treatment methods, prescribed under the watch of your medical professional, typically include:

 Individual, group or family therapy